-On its website, J.P.
-Morgan puts a big focus on mergers and acquisitions, a lucrative investment banking service.
+JPMorgan puts a big focus on mergers and acquisitions, a lucrative investment banking service.
 Other offerings include advisory services, capital raising, and risk management.

-Like most large banks, J.P.
-Morgan Chase came together from a series of mergers and acquisitions of its own.
+Like most large banks, JPMorgan Chase came together from a series of mergers and acquisitions of its own.
 Predecessors include Chase Manhattan Bank, Bank One, Bear Stearns, and Washington Mutual.
-The oldest predecessor was the third oldest bank in the country and 31st oldest in the world.
+The oldest predecessor was the third-oldest bank in the country and 31st-oldest in the world.
 It was founded by Aaron Burr.
-Yes, the same Aaron Burr of Hamilton infamy.
+(Yes, the same Aaron Burr of Hamilton infamy.)

 Bank of America Merrill Lynch investment banking offerings include mergers and acquisitions, debt and equity offerings, lending, trading, risk management, and other services.
 The old Merrill Lynch wealth advising division lives on as Merrill Lynch, also owned by Bank of America but with separate operations.

 Like other investment banks, the advisory services of Bank of America Merrill Lynch are important for companies looking to raise funds in public markets.
-When going public, investment bankers help determine the initial share price while balancing liquidity and demand.
-They also help companies sell bonds, another major option to raise capital.
+When going public, investment bankers help to determine the initial share price while balancing liquidity and demand.
+They also help companies sell bonds, another major way to raise capital.

 Credit Suisse came under fire from U.S. regulators for allowing its well-known client confidentiality to help others avoid paying taxes.
-The company has CHF 796 Billion in assets, equivalent to about $800 billion USD.
-The company has a major U.S. presence, partially driven by its merger with First Boston with a relationship going back to 1978.
+Credit Suisse has CHF 1.62 trillion in assets, equivalent to about $1.75 trillion USD.
+The company has a major U.S. presence and operates in major financial centers around the world.

-Based in Frankfurt, Deutsche Bank holds about €1.5 trillion in assets, making it one of the four biggest investment banks in Europe and the largest in the Eurozone.
-Founded in 1870, Deutsche Bank is a full-service financial institution with a powerful and influential investment banking division.
+Based in Frankfurt, Deutsche Bank holds about 1.3 trillion euros in assets, making it one of the 10 biggest investment banks in Europe.
+Founded in 1870, Deutsche Bank is a full-service financial institution.
+It has a powerful and influential investment banking division.